What you will study

 Block 2 – Security

 The next block focuses in greater depth on questions of security.
 Security is a key component of modern societies.
 This is not only the case in the heightened climate of ‘the war on terror’, but is also reflected in such things as fear of crime, panics over the risks presented by toxins in food and global panics over disease pandemics.
 Security is not solely a concern for political science but is crucial to the operation of a range of social and cultural phenomena.
-The block features a range of case studies designed to explore the role of security in the making of social worlds and stretches from children’s novels to health and disease, urban safety, asylum and immigration.
+The block features a range of case studies designed to explore the role of security in the making of social worlds and stretches from children’s novels to health and disease.
 Throughout the case studies the aim is to establish how security operates across different social settings from the psychic to the geo-political; how a sense of security and safety is created out of material practices and through the type of ‘stories’ told in the media and other cultural institutions.

 Block 3 – Attachment